GWillemsen/Cellular-Automa-proftaak2019/README.md

 # Cellular-Automa-proftaak2019
 The cellular automa for the Proftaak of 2019-2020
-This is a project that @GuylianGilsing and I made.
+This is a project that [GuylianGilsing](https://github.com/GuylianGilsing) and [Giel Willemsen](https://github.com/GWillemsen) made.
 This project has the only purpose that we learned C++ and OpenGL.

 # WireWorld
 We decided to create a [WireWorld Simulator](https://en.wikipedia.org/wiki/Wireworld).
 Basically, you have a grid, if a conductor has 1 or 2 neighboring heads it becomes a head.
 Otherwise they stay the same.
 But a head 'decays' into a tail.
 And a tail into a conductor.